catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

 - enable shortNames and Album correction in Standardization
 - ask if you wanna have the packing folder deleted
 - dont conv Orig
+-- Filter is know for giving eerrors after too many runs
+- detection if xml is bass should not happen on the name (multi track have no bass..and so on)

 ### dev issues: